Selenge Province

 Selenge (Сэлэнгэ) is one of the 21 aimags (provinces) of Mongolia, located in the north of the country.
 The name is derived from the Selenge river.
 The capital is Sükhbaatar.

 The province of Darkhan-Uul, and its capital Darkhan, is located as an enclave inside Selenge.

+History

+In 1994, a portion of its area was taken out to form the Darkhan-Uul Province.

+Geology

+The province has a total forest area of 19,000 km2.